stblmuc/Smiley/README.md

 > # Navigate to localhost:5000 (opens automatically in your webbrowser)
 ```

-The logs from training can be accessed by TensorBoard:
+The logs from training can be accessed on the Tensorboard webapp by running the following command and navigating to the indicated site:

     > python -m tensorboard.main --logdir smiley/data/logs